 government.
 Use investments to leverage the kind of change necessary to

+create sustainability.
 The point here is that speed can be harmful to the

 environment (rapid development of technologies that could be disastrous) or